joeycastillo/gossamer/README.md

 > 1. a film of cobwebs floating in air in calm clear weather
 > 2. something light, delicate, or insubstantial

-Gossamer is an extremely lightweight framework for developing bare-metal firmware applications for the Microchip (neé Atmel) SAM D and SAM L series chips.
-It aims for consistency, simplicity and ease of use.
+gossamer is an extremely lightweight framework for developing bare-metal firmware applications for the Microchip (neé Atmel) SAM D and SAM L series chips. it aims for consistency, simplicity and ease of use.